App-vNext/Polly/docs/advanced/telemetry.md

     // The default value is "Retry"
     Name = "my-retry-name"
 });

+ResiliencePipeline pipeline = builder.Build();

+// Create resilience context with operation key ResilienceContext resilienceContext = ResilienceContextPool.Shared.Get("my-operation-key");

+// Execute the pipeline with the context pipeline.Execute(
+    context =>
+    {
+        // Your code comes here
+    },
+    resilienceContext);
 ```
 <!-- endSnippet -->

+> [!NOTE]
+> Beware of using very large or unbounded combinations of tag values being recorded for the tags above.
+See [best practices](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-instrumentation#best-practices-3) for more details.

 These values are subsequently reflected in the following metering instruments exposed by Polly: